ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/integration/loading-ads.md

 ## Banner Ad Objects

 Mediation SDK 4.6.0 introduces a new [Adaptive Banner](https://docs.chartboost.com/en/mediation/ad-types/#adaptive-banner/) ad format, capable of serving flexible and fixed sized ads in the placement.
 The new [Adaptive Banner]([/en/mediation/ad-types/#adaptive-banner/](https://docs.chartboost.com/en/mediation/ad-types/#adaptive-banner/)) ad format has the following features:
-- Publishers can choose whether to use Adaptive Ads or Fixed Ads in a given placement
+- Publishers can choose whether to use Adaptive Ads or Fixed Ads in a given placement.
-- Fixed Ads are supported in Adaptive Ad placements (backwards compatible)
+- Fixed Ads are supported in Adaptive Ad placements (backwards compatible).
-- Publishers should know whether an ad is fixed or flexible and receive the dimensions of fixed ads
+- Publishers should know whether an ad is fixed or flexible and receive the dimensions of fixed ads.
-- Publishers can align the ad horizontally and/or vertically
+- Publishers can align the ad horizontally and/or vertically.
 - Publishers can resize the ad container to fit the ad or optionally discard oversized ads that are rendered in the container.
 - The ad container can be in-line or on top of publisher content.

 To use this new ad format, Publishers will need to create a new Adaptive Banner placement in their platform and integrate with the new Adaptive Banner APIs.

+> **Caution** \
+> Google Bidding does not support 0 height adaptive banner sizes and will result in no fill.

 We have added a new Banner API `ChartboostMedaitionBannerView` to allow usage of adaptive banners.
 The previous `ChartboostMedaitionBannerAd` API has now been deprecated.